 The medical term for farsightedness, which is the ability to see distance objects more clearly than near objects.
 Mild farsightedness in young patients is compatible with good vision through accommodation.

 Light reflected into the eye, off objects in front of the eye.
-This light contains all the information about the objects (such as color, shadow. motion and detail) that are translated to the brain and allow you to “see” (know about the objects).
+This light contains all the information about the objects (such as color, shadow, motion and detail) that are translated to the brain and allow you to “see”.

 a Latin term meaning “in place” or not removed.